Mert7412/Rainbow-DQN/README.md

 ## **Code Structure**

-The project is organized into three main files:
+The project is organized into the following files:

-* DQN.py: The main script for training and evaluating the agent.
-It contains the training loop, environment setup, hyperparameter definitions, and logging logic.
+* `main.py`: The main script for training and evaluating the agent.
+It contains the training loop, hyperparameter definitions, and logging logic.
+* `agent.py`: Defines the `Agent` class, which manages the policy and target networks, action selection (epsilon-greedy), and the model update (loss calculation) logic.
+* `environment.py`: Defines the `Environment` class, which wraps the Gymnasium environment to handle frame stacking, grayscale conversion, and reward clipping.
-* model.py: Defines the DQN class, which is a convolutional neural network (CNN) based on the architecture used in the original DeepMind paper.
+* `model.py`: Defines the `DQN` class, which is the convolutional neural network (CNN) based on the architecture used in the original DeepMind paper.
-* utils.py: Contains the ReplayMemory and SumTree classes, which together provide a sophisticated implementation of Prioritized Experience Replay.
+* `Memory.py`: Contains the `ReplayMemory` and `SumTree` classes, which together provide the full implementation of Prioritized Experience Replay.

 ## Installation